- Legal definitions of organized crimes

 Criminal organizations and enterprise laws

-In order to tackle organized crime and, in particular, its infiltration and exertion of corrupt influence over legitimate businesses, the United States introduced the offence of racketeering, Racketeering is a newer kind of law with a similar objective to conspiracy and criminal association, but with a broader scope.
+In order to tackle organized crime and, in particular, its infiltration and exertion of corrupt influence over legitimate businesses, the United States introduced the offence of racketeering.
+Racketeering is a newer kind of law with a similar objective to conspiracy and criminal association, but with a broader scope.
 The offence of racketeering is not included in the Organized Crime Convention.
 It provides for extended penalties for crimes committed as part of an ongoing criminal enterprise.
-It is sometimes called RICO for the Racketeer Influenced and Corrupt Organizations (RICO) and makes it unlawful to acquire, operate, or receive income from an enterprise through a pattern of racketeering activity.
+It is sometimes referred to as RICO for the Racketeer Influenced and Corrupt Organizations (RICO) Act, a United States federal law passed in 1970, and makes it unlawful to acquire, operate, or receive income from an enterprise through a pattern of racketeering activity.

 Although only a limited number of Member States have a legislation similar to RICO, several countries have laws with similar intent, but the scope of these laws varies considerably.
 Australia, Canada, Italy, New Zealand and South Africa are examples with newer laws aimed at racketeering activity such as financial crime, bank transactions, corruption, cybercrime, and other forms of transnational crime.
 A significant number of racketeering cases involve international organized crime, using the Internet and international exchanges to provide illicit goods and services (Ayling and Broadhurst, 2014; Heber, 2009; Salvador, 2015; Sergi, 2014).